-Pristine reefs, 50m+ viz, turtles, fields of anemones, countless caverns, huge schools of hammerheads and of course the mysterious underwater ruins: Yonaguni Monument.
-Plus the added bonus of Japanese food, cheap beer ($2 a bottle) and sake!
+Yonaguni offers pristine reefs, 50m+ visibility, turtles, fields of anemones, countless caverns, and huge schools of hammerheads.
+You can also explore the mysterious underwater ruins at Yonaguni Monument.
+On land, there’s the added bonus of delicious Japanese food, cheap beer ($2 a bottle) and sake!

 6. Bangka Island, North Sulawesi, Indonesia

-It’s the hidden secret island equidistant between Lembeh and Bunaken which now both are very busy with many dive resorts.
-Bangka Island is 2 hours drive and boat from Manado airport but feels really remote, it’s in the centre of the coral triangle so has the most biodiverse marine life in the world - from millions of nudis to the magnificent dugong, frogfish, Pygmy seahorses, incredible things on every dive, and a massive variety of dive sites - walls, caverns, pinnacles, shallow reefs, muck dives, drift dives.
-Check out liveaboards in Indonesia here.
+Being in the centre of the coral triangle means incredible biodiverse marine life – from nudis to the magnificent dugong, frogfish, pygmy seahorses, you’ll see incredible things on every dive.
+There’s also a massive variety of dive sites – walls, caverns, pinnacles, shallow reefs, muck dives, and drift dives.

 7. Redondo Beach, California

-During beginning of December.
-Squid runs are amazing!
+Visit during the beginning of December for the impressive squid runs!
 This is a sandy bottom, shore dive site with facilities.
-There is a deep canyon behind it and at night, all sorts of life comes up from the canyon to feed.
-The squid come up to 70-100' to mate and lay their egg sacs.
-Its an amazing site to see with tens of thousands of squid between your and your partner.
+There is a deep canyon behind it, and at night all sorts of life comes up from the canyon to feed.
+The squid come up to 70-100 feet to mate and lay their egg sacs.
+It’s an amazing sight to see with tens of thousands of squid between you and your buddy.

 8. Scotland, UK

-The Wild West Coast has shipwrecks dating from the 1600s to World War 2 and everything in between, walls covered with life, reefs of serpulid tubes, fireworks anemones, soft corals, scallops to name a few.
+Scapa Flow is a wreck diver’s paradise, with sprawling World War II shipwrecks.
+There are also walls covered with life, reefs full of serpulid tubes, firework anemones, soft corals, and scallops, to name just a few.
 In the summer you can dive with basking sharks up to 10 metres in length.
-Or you can dive with seals on the East Coast, beautiful caves in St Abbs, or even wild dolphins on the North Coast (if you’re lucky!).
+Or you can dive with seals on the East Coast, explore beautiful caves in St Abbs, or even encounter wild dolphins on the North Coast, if you’re lucky!

 10. Taveuni, Fiji

 Visit the great white wall and enjoy the endless soft corals.
-Also filled with marine life and pristine hard Corals.
-Enjoy the vibrant culture of Fiji, enjoy some Kava, and dive till your heart is content.
+Taveuni is also filled with marine life and pristine hard corals.
+On your surface interval, take in the vibrant culture of Fiji and enjoy some Kava.

 13. Shark City, Ito, Tateyama, Japan

-About 100 miles off the coast of Texas exists one of the healthiest reef systems in the world thanks to the marine sanctuary status.
-The Gulf of Mexico’s hidden gem is definitely worth the trip out through one of the approved charters.
+About 100 miles off the coast of Texas exists one of the healthiest reef systems in the world, thanks to its marine sanctuary status.
+The Flower Garden Banks in the Gulf of Mexico are definitely worth the trip out through one of the approved charters.
 Large pelagic species make frequent stops by the reef system on their migratory journeys.
-Better suited for intermediate to advanced divers.
+This is better suited for intermediate to advanced divers due to conditions.